bmc/py-sqlshell/README.md

 **Note:** See [Maintenance Warning](#maintenance-warning), below.

+## Motivation

+Database command line tools are common.
+PostgreSQL has `psql`.
+MySQL has `mysql`.
+SQLite3 has `sqlite`.
+But they're all different.
+They have different commands, different capabilities, and different ways of showing query output.
+(And the `sqlite` output format is just awful.)

+`sqlshell` is not as feature-rich as the database-specific command shells, but it works the same and looks the same, no matter what database it's querying.
+(And querying a SQLite database with `sqlshell` produces output that's actually readable.)

 ## Installation

 This package is not currently in PyPI.
 I may add it at some point; I may